CNA-Bld/Riru-CarrotJuicer/README.md

 * `adb shell 'su -c rm /data/data/jp.co.cygames.umamusume/files/CarrotJuicer/* && rm -rf /sdcard/CarrotJuicer'`: clears CarrotJuicer folders in data directory and sdcard.
 * `adb shell 'su -c cp -R /data/data/jp.co.cygames.umamusume/files/CarrotJuicer /sdcard/' && adb pull /sdcard/CarrotJuicer`: pulls CarrotJuicer folder, via a temporary directory in sdcard.

+### Requests

+Requests (files ending with `Q.msgpack`) are not actually msgpack.
+The current observation is:

+* The first 4 bytes likely represent a little-endian int.
+We name it `offset`, currently always observed to be 0xA6 (166).
+* The following 52 bytes `[+0x04, +0x38)` never change for a single client, even across sessions.
+We did not test whether this is per-account or per-client.
+* The following 114 bytes `[+0x38, +0xB0)` are different for each request.
+* All remaining is a standard msgpack message.
+This starts at `+0xB0` which is exactly `offset + 4`.

+To investigate the content, remove the first 170 bytes and use msgpack tools, like `tail -c+171 123456789Q.msgpack | msgpack2json -d`.

 ## Build

 1. `git clone`